gpujs/gpu.js/README.md

 ## Pipelining
 [Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) is a feature where values are sent directly from kernel to kernel via a texture.
 This results in extremely fast computing.
-This is achieved with the kernel option `outputToTexture: boolean` option or by calling `kernel.setOutputToTexture(true)`
+This is achieved with the kernel option `pipeline: boolean` option or by calling `kernel.pipeline(true)`

 ## Offscreen Canvas
 GPU.js supports offscreen canvas where available.
 Here is an example of how to use it with two files, `gpu-worker.js`, and `index.js`: